 One of the most fun things to do in north California is to visit one of over 500 wineries in the Napa & Sonoma counties, also known as wine country.
 Don’t worry if you’re traveling with your kids, as some of these wineries welcome families with kids of all ages (but do be warned, plan ahead!
 A trip to Napa can be akin to planning a Disney World trip when it comes to logistics; planning the perfect itinerary that’s inclusive of children and adult needs is a bit of an art form).

 You can learn first-hand how wine is made and whilst parents enjoy a wine tasting, kids can experience the different flavors and smells of seasonal fruits at a smoothie tasting.
-But it´s not just a destination for excellent food and wine, as many of the surrounding areas also offer beautiful scenery, picturesque parks, lovely gardens, and other outdoor activities.
+Healdsburg and Sonoma County are not just about excellent food and wine, as many of the surrounding areas also offer beautiful scenery, picturesque parks, lovely gardens, and other outdoor activities.

 Our complete Napa & Sonoma with kids guide coming soon.